andreghl/andreghl/index.md

 weight: 1
 ---

-I am a BSc Economics student at Maastricht University in the Netherlands with an interest in Econometrics.
+I am a BSc Economics student at Maastricht University in the Netherlands with an interest in Econometrics, Actuarial Sciences, and Operations Research.